 Away from the teeming masses and interruptions of civilisation, the wilderness can be a source of immense inspiration.

-With fewer distractions work can get done, progress more easily made.
-Many people have used or found a get away as the catalyst to create, to get work done, or to change direction in life.
+Work can get done with fewer distractions, and progress is more easily made.
+Many people have used or found a getaway as the catalyst to create, to get work done, or to change direction in life.

-Henry David Thoreau is perhaps an obvious example.
-He decided to live in a hut he made by himself on some land own a by his friend Ralf Waldo Emerson.
-There as he put it, he ‘devoured himself’.
-Producing what is considered one of the greatest works of American literature, ‘Walden’.
+Henry David Thoreau is an obvious example.
+He decided to live in a hut he made on some land owned by his friend Ralf Waldo Emerson.
+There, as he put it, he ‘devoured himself’.
+He was producing what is considered one of the greatest works of American literature, ‘Walden’.

-It seems perhaps that being surrounded by life tends to foster new life, new ideas.
+Being surrounded by life tends to foster new life and new ideas.

 ‘To the desert go prophets and hermits; through deserts go pilgrims and exiles.
 Here the leaders of the great religions have sought the therapeutic and spiritual values of retreat, not to escape but to find reality.’Christopher McCandless

-Often people seek the wilderness as a means to sort their lives out.
+Often, people seek the wilderness to sort their lives out.
 That’s the story of Cheryl portrayed in the book and film ‘Wild’.

-The wilderness can help us get ourselves sorted out and provide us with the answers we seek.
+The wilderness can help us get sorted out and provide us with the answers we seek.

-As for me and these stories.
-I’m envious of MaCandless and Strayed.
+As for me and these stories, I envy MaCandless and Strayed.
 I wish I had that level of courage.
 To give it all up and walk away.
-To find and rely on nothing but your own head, and hands.
-To face the storm by myself.
-To prove to myself that I have what it takes.
+To find and rely on nothing but your head, heart and hands.
+To face the storm alone, to prove that I have what it takes.
 To find my truth.

 Yet despite this, I agree with the critics of MaCandless.
 He was a fool, far too reckless and idealistic.
-His head was filled with romantic and erroneous ideas about nature and living being the reach of people.
+His head was filled with romantic and erroneous ideas about nature and the wild, ironically from the same society he was escaping.

-As he learned at the very ended.
-It’s people that matter.
+As he learned at the very end, it’s people that matter.
 ‘Happiness only real when shared.’
-A pity he had to die in order to learn that.
+It’s a pity he had to die to understand that.

-Perhaps then the real lesson here is it’s not the wild that matters, but the search for truth.
-The long painful path we tread that defines us.
-It’s up to us search or not.
-Whether it’s in the wild or somewhere closer to home.
-It doesn’t matter.
-Just a long as we try.
+The real lesson here is it’s not the wild that matters but the search for truth.
+It’s the long, painful path we tread that defines us.
+It’s the search that matters.
+Whether in the wild or somewhere closer to home, it doesn’t matter.
+Just as long as we try.

-Stories like this have helped solidify my own ideas.
+Stories like this have helped solidify my ideas.
 A mistrust of society and authority as a guide to living the good life.
 A desire to travel more.
-It’s also helped create in me a passion for adventure, to live my life to it’s fullest extent.
+It’s also helped create in me a passion for adventure to live my life to its fullest extent.

-Have you long desired to get away, to contemplate and find your own truths?
+What about you?
+Have you long desired to get away, to contemplate and find your truths?

 Tell me your story in the comments below.